Yashu-Simform/Learn_FAST_API/README.md

         Level-2     Path, Query
     ```
 -   Function named Field also returns the FieldInfo class.
+-   FastAPI uses Pydantic in order to provide the type checking for any variable or data throughout the program.
+-   We can declare the models using pydantic's BaseModel class which allow us to define the TypedDict which will be served as Model having attributes.
+-   Example:
+    ```
+        from pydantic import BaseModel

+        class BankClient(BaseModel):
+            username: str
+            email: EmailStr
+            password: str = Field(
+                default=None,
+                min_length= 8,
+                max_length=12,
+            )
+            name: str
+    ```
+-   we can define any validation and any specific field related to our required attributes inside the model.
+-   This model will be used in order to form the JSON Schema where API request data or response data will be handled accordingly.
+-   We can add any metadata or extra fields to the JSON Schema that is going to be formed by the openAPI,
+    -   Example:
+        ```
+            from fastapi import FastAPI
+            from pydantic import BaseModel

+            app = FastAPI()

+            class Item(BaseModel):
+                name: str
+                description: str | None = None
+                price: float
+                tax: float | None = None

+                model_config = {
+                    "json_schema_extra": {
+                        "examples": [
+                            {
+                                "name": "Foo",
+                                "description": "A very nice Item",
+                                "price": 35.4,
+                                "tax": 3.2,
+                            }
+                        ]
+                    }
+                }

+            @app.put("/items/{item_id}")
+            async def update_item(item_id: int, item: Item):
+                results = {"item_id": item_id, "item": item}
+                return results
+        ```

 ### Path Parameter
 -   Parameters which are explicitly mentioned in the path as a part of the path, and indicating that the param must be included as any value while hitting the URL.